Cell Signaling in Chemistry

 A variety of equipment and techniques are used to study cell signaling.
 These include:

-- Flow cytometry: Flow cytometry is used to measure the expression of proteins on the surface of cells, and to analyze the cell cycle.
+- Flow cytometry: Measures the expression of proteins on the cell surface and analyzes cell populations.

-- Electrophysiology: Electrophysiology is used to measure the electrical activity of cells, and to study the ion channels and other proteins that are involved in signal transduction.
+- Electrophysiology (Patch clamping): Measures the electrical activity of cells and studies ion channels involved in signal transduction.

-- Molecular biology: Molecular biology techniques, such as PCR and Western blotting, are used to identify and characterize the genes and proteins that are involved in cell signaling.
+- Molecular biology techniques (PCR, Western blotting, ELISA, Immunoprecipitation): Used to identify and characterize the genes and proteins involved in cell signaling.

 Types of Experiments